juliayang/juliayang.github.io/index.md

 >We are interested in understanding atomic-level heterogeneities, occurring either as a single-phase, solid solution or as polycrystals.
 We use computational tools to isolate the systematic,  thermodynamic effects controlling intragranular and intergranular features.

 ### Previous work:
->> Using density functional theory (DFT) and random enumeration of large unit-cells (containing ~3000 atoms), we [teamed up with an electrochemist and microscopy expert](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202001151) to model the probability of specific, atomic-level interactions of disordered, sodium-ion layered intercalation positive electrodes.
+>> Using density functional theory (DFT) and random enumeration of large unit-cells (containing ~3000 atoms), we [teamed up with an electrochemist and microscopy expert](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202001151) to model the probability of specific, atomic-level interactions of disordered, sodium-ion layered intercalation positive electrodes:
 ![](na-op2.jpg)

 >> However, random enumeration cannot capture experimentally-observed phenomena such as short-range order existing at the nano-domain level.
 We have also used DFT and lattice cluster expansion models to study the short-range order in a partially-disordered spinel positive electrode with ultrahigh power and energy density.
-Our cluster expansion model reveals that a [novel internetwork pathway for Li traveling through newly-activated 48f-16d sites](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202202955) explains the origin of its high rate.
+Our cluster expansion model reveals that a [novel internetwork pathway for Li traveling through newly-activated 48f-16d sites](https://onlinelibrary.wiley.com/doi/abs/10.1002/aenm.202202955) explains the origin of its high rate:
 ![](pds.jpg)

 ### II.
 Computational methods: understanding and application